Fizzyo/fizzyo-challenge/README.md

 float pressure = Input.GetAxis("Horizontal");
 ```

+### If you are developing in MonoGame, you can use the following commands:
 Grab the Fizzyo library from the sample and reference it in your project.

 To capture if the button on the Fizzyo device